What activities can we do with babies and younger children with vision impairment that don't involve online support?

 BBC – Tiny Happy People

-Tiny Happy People can help you develop your child’s language and communication skills, Explore their activities and play ideas.
+Tiny Happy People helps you develop your child’s language and communication skills, Explore their activities and play ideas:

 Did this answer your question?